rylabs-billy/tf-training/README.md

 }
 ```

 Then let's define `variables.tf` with the variables this module needs as input values.
-If a default is not given, and no value is assigned to these variables via the root module, the user will be prompted for the value when running `terraform plan`.
+If a default is not given, and no value is assigned to these variables via the **root module**, the user will be prompted for the value when running `terraform plan`.

 ```
 # terraform_modules_project/modules/linodes/variables.tf